 The following is an attempt to provide information regarding the range of offenses under the Psychology Licensing Law and the California Code of Regulations and the appropriate penalty for each offense.
 The general bases for discipline are listed by statute number in the Business & Professions Code.
 An accusation, statement of issues, or other charging document may also allege violations of other related statutes or regulations.
 The bases are followed by the Board-determined penalty, including the names and numbers for the optional terms and conditions.
 The standard terms of probation as stated shall be included in all decisions and orders.
 Each penalty listed is followed in parenthesis by a number which corresponds with a number under the chapter "Terms and Conditions of Probation."
 Legal "enacted" dates follow the definition of some of the most frequently used disciplinary subdivisions.
 Examples are given for illustrative purposes, but no attempt is made to catalog all possible offenses.
-Except as provided in the Uniform Standards for Substance Abusing Licensees where there is a finding that respondent is a substance-abusing licensee, the The Board recognizes that the penalties and conditions of probation listed are merely guidelines and that individual cases will necessitate variations that take into account unique circumstances.
+Except as provided in the Uniform Standards for Substance Abusing Licensees where there is a finding that respondent is a substance-abusing licensee, the The Board recognizes that the penalties and conditions of probation listed are merely guidelines and that each individual cases warrants a particular level of discipline to protect the public. will necessitate variations that take into account unique circumstances.

 If there are deviations or omissions from the guidelines in formulating a Proposed Decision, the Board requires that the Administrative Law Judge hearing the case include an explanation of the deviations or omissions in the Proposed Decision so that the circumstances can be better understood by the Board during its review and consideration of the Proposed Decision for final action.
+In cases where the penalties deviate from the minimum to maximum range and there is no explanation for the deviation, the Board may non-adopt the proposed decision and review the case itself.